-See Foreword, paragraphs 8-12.
-Pursuant to section 227B(1)(a) of the ASIC Act.
+For further detail, refer to paragraphs A7-A10 of the Preamble.
 Pursuant to section 227B(1)(b) of the ASIC Act.

-AUASB Pronouncements other than Standards

-Framework Pronouncements (a)

-Provides information, structure and context to pronouncements and other materials that the AUASB issues.

-Framework pronouncements comprise:

-- Foreword to AUASB (i) Pronouncements.

-- Framework for Assurance Engagements; and

-- AUASB Glossary
+19

-AUASB framework pronouncements are formally approved and issued by the AUASB.

-Framework pronouncements do not include any additional requirements or extend or vary the existing requirements of any AUASB Standards and do not have legal enforceability.

-(b) AUASB Guidance Statements

-Guidance Statements provide guidance to auditors and assurance practitioners on the application of AUASB Standards and assist auditors and assurance providers to comply with Standards.
-Guidance Statements are intended to assist auditors and assurance practitioners in applying an existing standard(s) of general application to particular circumstances or specialised industries/sectors.

-Accordingly, Guidance Statements refer to, and are written in the context of:

-- specified AUASB Standards; (i) and - where relevant, legislation, (ii) regulation or other authoritative publication.

-Whilst formally approved and issued by the AUASB, Guidance Statements do not establish new principles or amend existing standards.

-Guidance Statements do not include any additional requirements or extend or vary the existing requirements of any AUASB Standards and do not have legal enforceability.
+AUA AUASB Pronouncements other than Standards 20 (a) Framework Pronouncements21Provide information, structure and context to pronouncements and other materials that the AUASB issues.Framework pronouncements comprise of:(i)Foreword to AUASB Pronouncements(ii)Framework for Assurance Engagements(iii)AUASB Glossary AUASB framework pronouncements are formally approved and issued by the AUASB.
+Framework pronouncements do not include any additional requirements or extend or vary the existing requirements of any AUASB Standards and are not legally enforceable. (b) AUASB Guidance Statements22 Guidance Statements provide guidance to auditors and assurance practitioners on the application of AUASB Standards and assist auditors and assurance providers to comply with Standards.
+Guidance Statements are intended to assist auditors and assurance practitioners in applying an existing standard(s) of general application to particular circumstances or specialised industries/sectors.23 Accordingly, Guidance Statements refer to, and are written in the context of: specified AUASB Standards; and where relevant, legislation, regulation or other authoritative publication.
+Whilst formally approved and issued by the AUASB, Guidance Statements do not establish new principles or amend existing standards.Guidance Statements do not include any additional requirements or extend or vary the existing requirements of any AUASB Standards and are not legally enforceable.

-- 18. The term "authoritative" is used to refer to AUASB pronouncements that are formally approved and issued by the AUASB.
-AUASB pronouncements are developed, issued and maintained following the AUASB's due process framework. - As outlined in the table above, not all authoritative pronouncements issued by the AUASB are 19. legally enforceable.
-The AUASB Preambles explain in greater detail the authority and legal enforceability of AUASB Standards, how standards are to be understood, interpreted and applied, and identifies the mandatory and non-mandatory components of standards.
-The individual issued documents will explain the status of the material it contains.
+- The term "authoritative" is used to refer to AUASB pronouncements that are formally approved and issued by the AUASB.
+AUASB pronouncements are developed, issued and 18. maintained in accordance with the AUASB's due process framework. - 19.
+As outlined in the table above, not all authoritative pronouncements issued by the AUASB are legally binding.
+The Preamble explains in greater detail the authority and legal status of AUASB Standards, how standards are to be understood, interpreted and applied, and identifies the mandatory and non-mandatory components of standards.
+Each pronouncement explains the status of the material it contains.

 Pursuant to section 227B(1)(c) of the ASIC Act.

-See Foreword, paragraphs 4-7.

-See Foreword, paragraphs 13-16.

-See paragraphs 221-222 of this document for further information on circumstances that may lead to the AUASB issuing guidance and factors the AUASB will consider in determining whether it is appropriate to issue a Guidance Statement in the specific circumstances.
+See Foreword, paragraphs 15-16.
+See Foreword, paragraphs 20-23.
+See paragraphs 256-257 of this document for further information on circumstances that may lead to the AUASB issuing guidance and factors the AUASB will consider in determining whether it is appropriate to issue a Guidance Statement in the specific circumstances.